cfpb/design-system/docs/components/featured-content-modules.md

           * When content needs to be highlighted because it’s timely, impactful, or unique to the Bureau

-          * When content is a “mini-story” containing a headline, body copy, call to action, and image
+          ##### When other options are better

+          * When the content is an integral, long-term part of the intended user journey, then it should have a more permanent home on the page.

+          * When there’s no link or video for the user to interact with.
+If you just want to visually differentiate your content from its surroundings, consider using a well or inline text instead.

           ![Image of a featured content module](/design-system/images/uploads/fcm-desktop02.png)